 Many writers use a script writing software to write in script format even if you plan to use a screenwriting software, and you should go through the rules mentioned here, so you can make sure that everything is in place.
 It may sound complicated at the start, but, trust me, once you’ll understand the basics, it will come quickly to you.

-I am going to walk you through the basic format rules and if you want to deepen your knowledge on the subject, I recommend reading the book The Hollywood Standard: The Complete and Authoritative Guide to Script Format and Style.
+I am going to walk you through the basic format rules, and if you want to deepen your knowledge on the subject, I recommend reading the book The Hollywood Standard: The Complete and Authoritative Guide to Script Format and Style.

-The first page needs to have the title on about line 25, on the page center in quotes and in caps letters.
+The first page needs to have the title on about line 25, on the page center in quotes, and in caps letters.

-Four lines under the title should be the “Written by” (also centered) and 2-3 lines after that should be the name of the writer.
+Four lines under the title should be the “Written by” (also centered), and 2-3 lines after that should be the name of the writer.

 I also like to write my contact information at the bottom of the page.

-The order here is very important.
+The order here is critical.